Quadeatschool/QjavaProject/qfirstjava/README.md

 {Provide a description of the software that you wrote to demonstrate the Java language.}

-{Describe your purpose for writing this software.}
+My purpose in writing this soft ware is to gain an understanding of the java programming language.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}